GET.com's Review of Capital One® Secured Mastercard®

 Security deposit does not earn interest.
 Like many other secured cards, your deposit doesn't earn any interest.

-The Capital One® Secured MasterCard® is one of the best secured credit cards in the U.S., and is an excellent choice of card to get for people who would like to improve their credit score or to build a credit history, and also to have access to a certain credit limit which will be useful in many situations.
+Capital One® Secured Mastercard® is one of the best secured credit cards in the US, and is an excellent choice of card to get for people who would like to improve their credit score or to build a credit history, and also to have access to a certain credit limit which will be useful in many situations.

-Credit limits from $200 to $3,000 are available, and if your creditworthiness improves in the future, you may be granted a credit increase without having to increase your security deposit.
-With a low annual fee of $29 and no application or monthly maintenance fees, this card is a low-cost way of building credit.
-As an actual credit card and not a debit card, it reports to the 3 credit bureaus in the U.S., so if you pay on time every month, your credit score will go up over time.
+Credit limits from $200 to $1,000 are available, and if your creditworthiness improves in the future, you may be granted a credit increase without having to increase your security deposit.
+With no annual fee and no application or monthly maintenance fees, this card is a low-cost way of building credit.
+As an actual credit card and not a debit card, it reports to the 3 credit bureaus in the US, so if you pay on time every month, your credit score will go up over time.

 Remember that this card is mainly to help you improve your credit score, so use it responsibly so that you don't create a balance which you won't be able to pay off in full by the due date each month.